Privacy Policy

 1.1 Voice, Conversation, and Context Data

-When you use In Ear Voice, your voice is captured through the device microphone and streamed in real time to OpenAI to process your requests.
+When you use In Ear Voice, your voice may be captured through the device microphone and streamed in real time to OpenAI to process your requests.
 Transcripts of your speech and the assistant's responses are generated during sessions.

-The app also stores conversation history locally and may send relevant prior context (for example, recent turns or context snapshots) to OpenAI to improve continuity and responses.
+The app stores conversation history locally and may send relevant prior context (for example, recent turns, memory context, and tool context) to OpenAI to improve continuity and responses.

 1.2 Health Data (Optional)